 Provided counselling and psychotherapy since 2004

-Based in Leeds city centre and Bramley/Stanningley area
+Based in Leeds city centre and the Bramley/Stanningley area

 Fully qualified, registered and accredited